2011 Lebanese protests: 15 December

-5,000 protesters filled the streets of Downtown Beirut as part of a teacher's strike, which is said to be a precursor of a general strike planned for the following week.
+5,000 protesters filled the streets of Downtown Beirut as part of a teachers' strike, which is said to be a precursor of a general strike planned for the following week.

 Aftermath and spillover from Syria (2011-12)

 On 5 and 6 October 2011, the Syrian army briefly invaded (killing one person) before retreating again across the border, causing instability in the Mikati government.
 "I am not being silent about this, we are dealing with the issue normally", Mikati said, noting the permeability of the border.

 Further incursions by the Syrian military onto Lebanese territory occurred in December 2011, resulting in more deaths.
 More Syrian incursions into Lebanon (also to Turkey) followed in March 2012.
 In addition to the Tripoli clashes in March between Alawites and Sunnis, several border penetrations increased fears of Syrian uprising affecting Lebanon.
 The clashes greatly escalated in May and June, leaving dozens dead and hundreds wounded.